 If you’re searching for a great ski helmet for women, then you’ll probably want to find a helmet with a slightly narrower, and deeper fit.
 This will allow for better protection of the front and back of the head.
 Though you’ll likely need to try a few on before choosing!
 POC are known for their deep fit helmets, and their liners are BOA, like most other brands, so once you have the right coverage, you can dial in the tightness then.

-When it comes to choosing the best helmet 2022 season, you can focus on a few core concepts to help you make the right decision: needs, tech, fit.
+When it comes to choosing the best helmet for the 2023 season, you can focus on a few core concepts to help you make the right decision: needs, tech, fit.
 Firstly, what do you need it for?
 If it’s just some relaxed resort laps on the groomers, and you’re not going near the park or backcountry, then you’ll likely be fine going for something at the lower end of the budget scale.
 While if you’re hitting big kickers, sending rails, and dropping pillows in the backcountry, then spending a little extra for that added protection is a good choice!
 But overall, it’s important to find a helmet that offers a good, secure, snug fit that covers the front, back, and sides of the skull.
 A good fit ensures that the helmet can do what it’s designed to, and keep your head safe during a fall.

-Some riders go without helmets, and think it’s cool to do so!
+Some riders go without helmets and think it’s cool to do so!
 But you only need to look at the history of pro snowboarding and skiing to see that even professionals can injure themselves and that when it comes down to it, being protected is far safer than looking ‘cool’ — especially when the people who decide what that is are dumb enough to ride the mountain without a helmet!